ewpeng/PKUGalaxies20/Assignment01.md

 # Assigment 1

-Due: 17 September 2019
+Due: 30 September 2020

 Please make sure your homework has your name (both Chinese and pinyin).
 You are free to work with others in the class, but everyone should hand in their own assignment.
-You should submit your assignment as a Jupyter notebook or PDF by email to Niankun Yu.
+You should submit your assignment as a Jupyter notebook or PDF by email to Kaixiang Wang.
 Please make sure the notebook is well documented with comments and descriptions of what you have done, not just codes and plots.

-0) **Download and read the [Week 1 Notes](http://kiaa.pku.edu.cn/~peng/teaching/galaxies19/Lecture01-2019.pdf).** This covers the basics of galaxies and some language of astrophysics.
+0) **Download and read the [Week 1 Notes](http://kiaa.pku.edu.cn/~peng/teaching/galaxies19/Lecture01-2020.pdf).** This covers the basics of galaxies and some language of astrophysics.
 If you are new to astronomy, please pay close attention to the terminology, as we will use it often.
 For those of you who are not familiar with magnitudes, colors, filters, etc., I highly encourage you to look at the [SDSS exercise on color and light](http://skyserver.sdss.org/dr12/en/proj/advanced/color/colorhome.aspx).

 1) **Install scientific Python.** If you don't already have Python (and associated scientific libraries) installed on your computer, do it!
 Whether you choose Python 2.7 or >3.3 is up to you, but I recommend Python 3.x if you are new to Python.
 You can try the instructions at [Python4Astronomers/Installing Scientific Python](https://python4astronomers.github.io/installation/python_install.html), or many other places online.